gwen-interpreter/gwen-web/doc/START.md

 ### Launching gwen-web

-Open a command prompt to the bin directory where you extracted gwen-web and type `gwen-web` (or `./gwen-web` on unix systems) and hit enter.
+Open a command prompt to the bin directory where you installed gwen-web and type `gwen-web` (or `./gwen-web` on unix systems) and hit enter.
 This will launch the console REPL which will prompt you to start entering steps.